equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 directly to Service object/s or Procedure module/s and you can test different scenarios with them.

-The catch is however that they need to be well defined and plain `params` or `OpenStruct.new` is not it! (it's too dynamic)
+The catch is however that they need to be well defined and well explicit.
+Plain `params` or `OpenStruct.new` will not do the trick.

 The problem with `params` is that it represents anything passed via browser or JSON API.
 But limit it to only the stuff your app really